International Programmes 2024/2025

 Main building of the Bauhaus-Universität Weimar © Bauhaus-Universität Weimar, photo: Nathalie Mohadjer

-Bauhaus-Universität Weimar is a small and very international university with a highly distinctive spectrum of subjects.
-Situated in the historic city of Weimar, Germany, it originated from two progressive institutions: The "Weimar Saxon-Grand Ducal Art School" and the "Staatliches Bauhaus".
+The Bauhaus-Universität Weimar is a small, renowned, and very international university with a very distinctive range of subjects.
+It is located in the historic city of Weimar and emerged from two progressive institutions: The "Saxon-Grand Ducal School of Art Weimar" and the "State Bauhaus", founded here in 1919.

-Here are some important facts from the history of the university: In 1919, Walter Gropius created the "Staatliches Bauhaus" in Weimar.
+Here are some important facts from the history of the university: In 1919, Walter Gropius created the "State Bauhaus" in Weimar.
 Four years later, he called for the search for the "new unity of art and engineering".
 That meant combining the vanguard of art and design with modern industry.
 With this approach, the Bauhaus became the most famous school of architecture, art, and design in the 20th century.

-Our university flourishes through its experimental environment, familiar atmosphere and especially through the people, who study, research and work here at the university.
+Our university flourishes through its experimental environment, familiar atmosphere and especially through the people, who study, research, and work here at the university.
 The best way is to experience this special atmosphere yourself.
 Join our "Welcome to Weimar" online crash course or visit us, for example, at the annual Bauhaus Summer School and learn about what lies behind the following numbers:

-47 degree programmes
+44 degree programmes

-Approx. 4,100 students including doctoral students
+Approx. 4,100 students, including doctoral students

 Approx. 27% international students

-84 professors
+86 professors

 More than 200 partner universities and more than 500 student exchanges